 GLAAD's Spanish-Language Media Team serves as a resource to Spanish and English-language Latino media outlets to ensure fair, accurate and inclusive representations of LGBT people.

-In Spanish-language media, representations of LGBT people is quickly growing.
-This year, 33 segments were nominated for GLAAD Media Awards.
+In Spanish-language media, representations of LGBT people are quickly growing.
+In 2015, 33 segments were nominated for GLAAD Media Awards.
 Among them were excellent stories on transgender youth, on both Univision's respected newsmagazine Aquí y Ahora and on the CNN en Español show Encuentro.

 To find out more, contact us at firstname.lastname@example.org.